ArtemisSoftware/Amphitrite-UI-2/README.md

 ## Credit card

-    A credit card tha flips
+    A credit card that flips

 #### Preview